Back to school with YNAP’s digital education program

 This Coding Camp forms part of a series of digital education activities powered by YNAP, which seek to provide the next generation with the right tools to thrive in our increasingly digital future.
 Recent research, commissioned by YNAP, shows whilst young women are aware of the availability of careers in technology, half of them believe they are ‘unexciting’ and more than two-thirds think that roles in tech are predominately linked to gaming and IT consultancy, rather than creative industries such as fashion and e-commerce.
 In light of this, YNAP’s Digital Education program will continue to place a particular focus on young girls, in a bid to foster a new generation of female coders and help rebalance what remains a male-dominated industry.

-In the past twelve months alone, YNAP’s coding initiatives, run with institutes such as Fondazione Golinelli and Imperial College, have already educated over 2,000 children, 50% of whom are girls.
+In 2017 alone, YNAP’s coding initiatives, run with institutes such as Fondazione Golinelli and Imperial College, have already educated over 2,000 children, 50% of whom are girls.